gregertw/cognite-flutter-demo-web/README.md

 ## Demo App

 This is a repository to use Github Pages to host the app found at https://gregertw.github.io/cognite-flutter-demo-web/.

+## Privacy

+The app is registered with Firebase Analytics and username (email), project id, and timeseries external id are registered on login.
 ## Web version

 This app can run on any Flutter supported platform.
 The [web version is hosted on Github](https://gregertw.github.io/cognite-flutter-demo-web/).